RepoCheyo/RandomDogs/README.md

 - React Router (Routes for each page, 404 Error Page, Redirect to especific path)
 - Firebase

-## Future Integrations:

-- Get location with IP Address
-- Redux (Add a modal where all the dogs photos are rendered)
-- TypeScript
-- Framer Motion

 ## Close additions:

 - Reset password